-Step 4 The appearance of the above prompt indicates that the automatic startup of CMTS device finished, and you will be required to enter the username and password.
+The appearance of the above prompt indicates that the automatic startup of CMTS device finishes, and you will be required to enter the username and password.
 Both the default username and password are "admin".

-After the password is entered, the terminal will display as follows.
-User Access Verification Username: admin Password: BT>
+After the password is entered, the terminal shield will display as follows.
+Users can start CMTS configuration.

+Username: admin Password: BT>